 · A site visit will be conducted to survey the pasture and take soil analyses if needed.

-· Obtain a seeding recommendation either through WGCD or from a seed company – WGCD does not sell seed.
+· Obtain seed through seed vendor of your choice- WGCD does not sell seed.

 · Fill out a contract if you would like to proceed.
 Seeding Contract